‘Deadliest Catch’ 2017: Former Captains And Crew, Where Are They Now?

 What about Jake Harris?
 On the Deadliest Catch, Captain Phil would always say that Jake was the natural fisherman.
 Yet, Captain Phil’s experienced his own personal anguish when he discovered that his son had a substance abuse problem.

 Jake was back on the show a few years and then literally disappeared from all media.
 That was until November.
 Jake Harris had met a couple that he hung out with at a local casino.
-All went well and they gave him a ride home.
+All went well, and they gave him a ride home.
 That’s when things immediately turned.
 They assaulted Jake Harris in the car, then stole his money and threw him onto the highway.
 He wound up with serious head injuries and was in ICU for several days.

 Josh Harris reported on Facebook Live that Jake is doing better.
 But there is no other information on what else he has been doing.

 Captain Elliott Neese had been a captain of both the F/V Saga and before that, on the F/V Ramblin’ Rose.
-His mercurial personal life often interfered with his professional life and Jake Anderson wound up replacing him as captain of the F/V Saga.
+His mercurial personal life often interfered with his professional life, and Jake Anderson wound up replacing him as captain of the F/V Saga.

 Most recently, Neese joined former F/V Cornelia Marie captain Derrick Ray on the F/V Aleutian Ballad taking people out on crab tours.